TimothyTLee/cse210-05/README.md

-# Snake
+# Cycle

-Snake is a clone of the classic game that we all used to play on our cellphones.
+Cycle is a clone of the classic game that we all used to play on our cellphones.
 You play this game on a simulated terminal, with a textual interface.

 ## Getting Started